danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day3.md

 Walk through Python code examples using the following Azure Notebook:
 [Introduction to Python]("https://github.com/danhermes/cognitive-hackathon/Teacher%Guide/Week%1/Introduction%to%Python.ipynb").

+For a fresh start with your demo, clear all of the notebook output using the Kernel menu option "Restart & Clear Output".

 That notebook introduces these Python topics:
 * Comments
 * Data Types